mishra800/Diwali_sales_data_Analysis/README.md

-# Diwali_sales_data_Analysis
+# Diwali_sales_data_Analysis using python
-1.Introduction of project
-diwali sales data sets are taken
+1.Introduction of project---diwali sales data sets are taken and performes EDA operation python Libiaries are used numpy pandas matplotlib seaborn
 2. 🔍 Data Gathering &
 Cleaning:
 I imported the CSV file and performed various activities such as applying filters, removing duplicates, fixing errors, and transforming the data into an easily analyzable format.